godot-escoria/escoria-demo-game/doc/esc_reference.md

 - camera_set_target speed object object2 object3...
   Configures the camera to follow 1 or more objects, using "speed" as speed limit.
 This is the default behavior (default follow object is "player").
 If there's more than 1 object, the camera follows the average position of all the objects specified.

+- queue_resource path front_of_queue
+  Queues the load of a resource in a background thread.
+The path must be a full path inside your game, for example "res://scenes/next_scene.tscn".
+The "front_of_queue" parameter is optional (default value false), to put the resource in the front of the queue.
+Queued resources are cleared when a change scene happens (but after the scene is loaded, meaning you can queue resources that belong to the next scene).

+- queue_animation object animation
+  Similar to queue_resource, queues the resources necessary to have an animation loaded on an item.
+The resource paths are taken from the item placeholders.

+- game_over continue_enabled show_credits
+  Ends the game.
+Use the "continue_enabled" parameter to enable or disable the continue button in the main menu afterwards.
+The "show_credits" parameter loads the credits ui if true.

 Dialogs
 -------

 To start a dialog, use the "?" character, with some parameters, followed by a list of dialog options.
-Each option starts with the "-" character, followed by a parameter with the text to display in the dialog interfase.
+Each option starts with the "-" character, followed by a parameter with the text to display in the dialog interface.
 Inside the option, a group of commands is specified using indentation.

 Example: